ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 ### Firmware Maintenance

-The BIOS firmware impacts some of the functionality and performance of the server.
+The BIOS (Basic Input/Output System) firmware impacts some of the functionality and performance of the server.
 So it is important to sign up for firmware updates from your server vendors.

 ### How to update firmware

-#### Via Web UI
+#### Via Web UI (User Interface)

-Most of Arm servers provide web UI for managing the firmware.
+Most of Arm servers provide web UI for managing the FW (firmware).

-Log into BMC IP via browser,
+Log into the BMC (Baseboard Management Controller) IP address via browser,

    1. Check the current FW version by clicking its `Firmware information`.

    2. Go to the `Firmware maintenance` section and click on `Firmware update`.
-Follow te prompts to update BIOS/SCP and BMC software.
+Follow te prompts to update BIOSP and BMC software.

 #### Via ipmitool command line

-The benefit of using `ipmitool` is for automation of controlling the servers remotely.
+The benefit of using IPMI (Intelligent Platform Management Interface) tool `ipmitool` is for automation of controlling the servers remotely.

 To update the firmware, for example on the Foxconn server: